 - 1. If the student fails more than one written examination, then the student will be required to withdraw from the Ph.D. program. - 2.
-If the student fails no more than one examination and, in the committee's judgement, the student has demonstrated proficiency in the subject matter, but has some weaknesses, the examination committee may grant a conditional pass.
-The committee will recommend additional course work and acceptable satisfactory grades for the course work.
-Once the additional course work is completed satisfactorily, the student is declared to have passed the examination.
-If the committee does not grant a conditional pass, then the student will be required to withdraw from the Ph.D. program.
+If the student fails no more than one examination and, in the committee's judgment, the student has demonstrated proficiency in the subject matter but has some weaknesses, the examination committee may grant a conditional pass.
+The committee will recommend additional coursework and acceptable satisfactory grades for the coursework.
+Once the additional coursework is completed satisfactorily, the student is declared to have passed the examination.
+If the committee does not grant a conditional pass, the student will be required to withdraw from the Ph.D. program.

-A student who withdraws from the Ph.D. program may petition to be change his/ her degree objective to an M.S.
-If the student has completed all requirements for the M.S. degree, he/she will be awarded the M.S. degree at that time.
+A student who withdraws from the Ph.D. program may petition to change their degree objective to an M.S.
+If the student has completed all requirements for the M.S. degree, they will be awarded the M.S. degree at that time.
 If the M.S. degree requirements have not been met, the student will be permitted to continue in the program, complete these requirements, and receive the M.S. degree.

 The oral exam has to be completed within the first two weeks after the start of the following Fall quarter.
-The exam evaluates the readiness of students for the dissertation work at the early stage.
-This exam should be given by a committee, consisting of three faculty members: the dissertation advisor (committee chair) and two members of the Academic Senate, of which one must be a ME regular or collaborative faculty member.
-The committee members shall be selected by the student together with his/her dissertation advisor.
-Students must submit a 1-page abstract to the oral examination committee 5 days before the date of the examination.
+The exam evaluates students' readiness for the dissertation work at an early stage.
+This exam should be given by a committee consisting of three faculty members: the dissertation advisor (committee chair) and two members of the Academic Senate, of which one must be a ME regular or collaborative faculty member.
+The student and their dissertation advisor shall select the committee members.
+Students must submit a 1-page abstract to the oral examination committee 5 days before the examination date.
 Students should consult their advisor to coordinate.
 The committee should submit a written recommendation to the Graduate Committee within 2 business days of the examination.

-Ph.D.
+4.3 Ph.D.
 Dissertation Proposal and Qualifying Committee (The Qualifying Exam)

-After successfully completing the Ph.D. preliminary examination, the student, with advice from his/her advisor, recommends a Ph.D.
+After successfully completing the Ph.D. preliminary examination, the student, with advice from their advisor, recommends a Ph.D.
 Qualifying Committee and prepares a dissertation proposal.
 The Ph.D.
-Qualifying Examination committee consists of 5 members including the student's research advisor and one faculty member from outside the department.
+Qualifying Examination committee consists of 5 members, including the student's research advisor and one faculty member from outside the department.

-The student must submit Form 2, electronically through R'Grad, in order to nominate their committee at least 2 weeks prior to the Qualifying Exam date.
-At the time that the exam is taken, the student must submit the Form 3 reporting their results, this form also serves as the form that nominates the Dissertation Committee.
-The Form 3 must be submitted to the Graduate Student Affairs Officer (GSAO) no later than 48 hours after the exam.
-All forms should be submitted via the SAO and under no circumstances taken to the Graduate Division by the student.
-More information about special forms can be found here:
+The student must submit the Nomination for Oral Qualifying Exam Committee electronically via R'Grad to nominate their committee at least 2 weeks before the Qualifying Exam date.
+When the exam is taken, the student must submit Report of Oral Qualifying Exam (and Nomination of Dissertation Committee), reporting their results.
+This form also serves as the form that nominates the Dissertation Committee.
+Report of Oral Qualifying Exam (and Nomination of Dissertation Committee) must be submitted electronically through R'Grad no later than 48 hours after the exam.
+All petitions should be submitted via the R'Grad petition portal.
+More information about particular forms can be found here: